Merlion Park: Relocation of Merlion

 Upon the completion of the Esplanade Bridge in 1997, the original Merlion Park location was also no longer the entrance of Singapore River and the statue could no longer be viewed clearly from the Marina Bay Waterfront.
-On 23 April 2002, the statue was relocated to a new pier specially built on the other side of The Esplanade Bridge adjacent to The Fullerton hotel.
+On 23 April 2002, the statue was relocated to a new pier specially built on the other side of The Esplanade Bridge adjacent to The Fullerton Hotel.
 The move, which cost $7.5 million, was completed on 25 April 2002.
-On 15 September 2002, then-Senior Minister Lee Kuan Yew ceremonially welcome the Merlion again on its new location, the current Merlion Park, which is four times bigger than the original site.
+On 15 September 2002, then-Senior Minister Lee Kuan Yew ceremonially welcomed the Merlion again on its new location, the current Merlion Park, which is four times bigger than the original site.

 Merlion statue damage

 On 28 February 2009, between 4 pm and 5 pm, the Merlion statue was struck by lightning.
 Staff in the vicinity said they heard an explosion followed by a loud thud when broken pieces fell to the ground.
 Repairs were completed in March that year, the Merlion itself resumed spouting water on 18 March 2009.